nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

 ```

-I'm sure that are plenty of other tweaks and hacks that I haven't thought of.
+There must be plenty of other tweaks and hacks that I haven't thought of.
-I'm still continuously tweaking the firmware in search of that holy grail of
+I'm still continuously tweaking the key mappings in search of that holy grail of
 key-bindings - it's been such an enjoyable experience.